-With so many cultures residing here we have an equally wide array of restaurants and places to eat.
+With so many cultures represented on the Big Island, we have an equally wide array of restaurants and places to eat.
 Some will be more local and some international.
-US Mainland chains often come out for a time, but few get the business to stick around for very long, that said there are McDonalds, Burger King, Taco Bell, Jack in the Box, Panda Express, Starbucks, Subway and Baskin Robbins in town, if you're missing your mainland flavors.
+If you're missing your mainland flavors, however, there are American chain restaurants such as McDonalds, Burger King, Taco Bell, Jack in the Box, Panda Express, Starbucks, Subway and Baskin Robbins in Hilo.

 Ken's House of Pancakes